 Strange times we live in.

-It is because of her love of Nature that Maria José Bernardino, choreographer and dance teacher from Almada, goes every weekend to the village of Seda, Alter do Chão, where she owns and tends a vegetable garden by a brook.
+It is because of her love to Nature that Maria José Bernardino, choreographer and dance teacher from Almada, Portugal, goes every weekend to the village of Seda, Alter do Chão, where she owns and tends an allotment by a brook.

-Every story told by Maria José is born here.
-She has worked with this garden for 18 years, more recently with permaculture.
+Every story told (and danced) by Maria José is born here.
+She has worked this land for 18 years, more recently with permaculture.
 Here she observes little saplings sprouting, and the land, very fertile, overflowing with life.
 This is where she feeds her dreams and creative spirit.
 It’s the perfect ecosystem — she tells me.
 Where no fertilisers or insecticides are allowed, the earth regenerates in harmony.
 The land gives back in gratitude for the dedication it receives.

 This series is solely about the crossing of the river Tagus in Lisbon, Portugal, by ferry —the Cacilheiro.